samuel-hunter/parsnip/README.md

 - Robustness.
   I've targeted at least 95% coverage reported by `sb-cover` while developing this API, to limit erroneous behavior stemming from edge cases.
   After reworking the internal API, this dropped to ~80%.
+  Every release includes a code coverage report, and every push to the repository triggers an automated system test.
 - Speed.
-  The example json decoder can be reasonably written within an afternoon, and is about 2.5x as slow as `cl-json`, the most-used json decoder (to my knowledge) for Common Lisp.
+  The example json decoder is about 2.5x as slow as `cl-json`, the most-used json decoder (according to `(ql:who-depends-on :cl-json)`).
+- Development Speed.
+  Something similar to the example json decoder can be reasonably written within an afternoon.
+  During anothe one of my projects, I was able to write a parser that describes notes, durations, note dots, pitches, beams, chords, and measure bars, within a similar amount of time.
+  I've designed the API to match CL's standard library as closely as possible to make it as learnable as possible.
 - Maturity.
-  I best solution for this that I can think of is `Time * Exposure`.
+  The best solution for this that I can think of is `Time * Exposure`.
   I also appreciate multiple eyes looking at this project.
   Any comments, questions, and suggestions are well appreciated :)

+## Breaking Changes

+When the library reaches 1.0, I need to consider what parts of the library to solidify.
+I recognize these as breaking changes:

+- Removing functions or macros
+- Removing parameters from a function or macro.
+- Changing a function to a macro, or vice-versa.
+- Changing the specified behavior of a pre-existing function or macro, given the same parameters.
+- Changing, adding, or removing any package names or nicknames.

+I recognize these as non-breaking changes:

+- Extending functions or macros with on-required parameters.
+  The default behavior should still match
+- Adding new external functions, macros, or other symbols to the package.
+- Changing the behavior of pre-existing function or macro, if the original behavior was a bug.
+- Adding new dependencies to the system (though I hardly foresee this happening).

 ## Examples